Duhyadi/Deleterious-alleles-in-landraces-of-maize/Abstract_discussion_Abril02SNParray&GBS.md

 and domestication processes.
-In the study, the proportion of deleterious alleles in native maize varieties was identified using the SIFT 4G software of Mexico, finding a very low proportion of 7%.
+In the study, the proportion of deleterious alleles in native maize varieties was identified using the SIFT 4G software of Mexico, in data from different sequencing techniques: SNP Array and GBS.
+Although the data cannot be properly composed, since they are data from different sequencing techniques.
-The above evidences the role of the purifying selection t o eliminate deleterious alleles.
+In addition to not being the same data.
+Both results showed the role of purifying selection: elimination of deleterious alleles.

 ## Discussion
 In general, it can be said that deleterious mutations